- General Information

 Private waters are water bodies that do not have permanent inlets or outlets; public access sites and have never been stocked previously with fish by the State of Michigan.
 To verify that a water body is considered private waters, contact the DNR Fisheries Program Manager at 517-284-5840 or visit the DNR’s webpage on fish stocking.

 Please contact the state of destination.
-Contact information can be found at http://bit.ly/StateAHO.
+AHO contact information by State.

 Please contact USDA Import/Export Coordinator 517-337-4718, email@example.com.